 6.13 For return shipments effected to assert warranty rights or guarantees and/or for repairs and for returns of any kind, an agreement should be made in advance and an RMA number assigned.
 The customer shall bear the transport costs of the return to the extent that these increase because the goods delivered by TIM AG have subsequently been moved to a place other than the customer’s delivery address.
 In this case, a credit for returned goods will be deducted from the additional costs incurred by TIM AG.

-7. Limitation of liability and statute of limitation
+7. Limitation of liability and limitation period

 7.1 In the case of property damage or financial loss, TIM AG is not liable on its merits for breaches of duty of its organs and agents caused negligently.
 This does not apply to damage due to injury to life, limb or health, nor to a violation of the GDPR (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and the repealing of Directive 95/46/EC (General Data Protection Regulation)) by TIM AG as a controller.